 Following Kristin Linklater’s method of “Freeing the Natural Voice, “ students are guided through a progression of exercises designed to free, strengthen, and develop their whole vocal range.
 The majority of classroom focus explores physical awareness, breathing, resonance, and the connection of voice to emotional and imaginative impulse.
 Additional coursework addresses vocal health, building a reliable and personal warm-up, and applications of the technique to Shakespeare’s text.

-On the Boston Common
+On the Boston Common: Audience Ambassador Work-Study

 A major piece of training with CSC means being a part of the Company’s core values of audience access and engagement.
 Every member of our team, from Artistic Director to our volunteers becomes an important part of this mission during the summer.